-Whatever piece you chose, Aquamarine will continue to shine as a symbol of happiness and youthfulness, possessing great powers of fearlessness and protection in all your travels.
+Whatever piece you choose, Aquamarine will continue to shine as a symbol of happiness and youthfulness, possessing great powers of fearlessness and protection in all your travels.

 The color of Bloodstone ranges from light to dark green, with subtle or prominent spots or stripes of red or rust.

-Most stones have very distinct light and dark color zones, so finding an evenly colored Bloodstone may be a very difficult task.
+Most stones have very distinct light and dark color zones, so finding an evenly colored Bloodstone may be difficult.
 Also, the color gradient is part of the stone’s distinctive look and charm.